 Mexican corn dip is the party perfect dip and I just know it’s going to become a summer favorite of yours.

-I like to use fresh corn cut off the cob but drained canned corn or frozen corn is a good substitute.
+- Corn: I like to use fresh corn cut off the cob but drained canned corn or frozen corn is a good substitute.
 Corn is the main ingredient of this dip so use the best tasting corn you can.
+If you like, char it lightly in a grill pan or on the grill.

-To the corn, add finely diced red bell peppers, Old El Paso green chiles, tons of chopped fresh cilantro, lime juice, cotija cheese, chili powder, and green onions.
-If you’re not familiar with cotija cheese, it’s a Mexican variety that’s made from cows’ milk and has a crumbly texture and salty flavor, somewhat similar to feta cheese.
+- Cotija Cheese: If you’re not familiar with cotija cheese, it’s a Mexican variety that’s made from cows’ milk and has a crumbly texture and salty flavor, somewhat similar to feta cheese.
+Look for the aged cheese, not fresh.

-Keep the dip “skinny” by using Greek yogurt as the base, with just a touch of mayonnaise, which lends the dip a smooth texture and tones down the sharp tanginess of yogurt.
+- Mayonnaise and Greek Yogurt: Keep the dip “skinny” by using Greek yogurt as the base, with just a touch of mayonnaise, which lends a smooth texture and tones down the sharp tanginess of yogurt.

 Mix all the ingredients in a bowl and serve!
 It’s so easy to make!

-You’ll love Mexican corn dip all on its own (seriously, it’s so good!), on chips (obviously), and also on a salad!
-Simply top lettuce, a grilled chicken breast with this dip and you have an instant salad!
+You’ll love Mexican corn dip all on its own (seriously, it’s so good!), on chips (obviously), and also on a salad.
+Simply top lettuce and a grilled chicken breast with this dip and you have an instant main course salad!

-If you’re looking for a warm dip, try this cheesy baked corn casserole with bacon and jalapeño.
-It’s so creamy that it makes a wonderful dip.
+If you’re looking for a warm corn dip, try this cheesy baked corn casserole with bacon and jalapeño.
+It’s so creamy that it makes a wonderful dip even though it’s a casserole recipe.

 - 4 cups corn kernels, canned or fresh (about 5 large ears fresh)